canonical/tailscale-snap/docs/e2e-testing-headscale-derper-tailscale.md

         "*:*",
       ]
     // NOTES:
-    //   Derper cannot access any servers; this will only be used for derper verify-clients (in the future; not implemented yet).
+    //   Derper cannot access any servers: tailscale on this machine will only be used for derper in verify-clients mode.
     //   No machines can access user machines.
     //   User machines cannot access each other.
     },